ahamlinman/svb/README.md

 * Restoring all volumes or a subset of volumes from a specified backup (folder) in an S3 bucket.
 * Listing recent backups to a specified S3 bucket.
+* Downloading the archives for a specified backup and listing the files in them (to help you verify that the archives are readable and contain the expected content).

 Full usage information can be obtained by running `svb help`.